Skip to content

 Autumn (September-November): September is still warm.
 October cools pleasantly.
 November brings peak foliage and ideal walking weather.
 This is arguably the best season.

-Winter (December-February): Cold (0-10°C) but rarely snow.
+Winter (December-February): Cold (0-10°C) but rarely snowy.
 Temples are uncrowded.
-The occasional snow creates magical photography opportunities.
+The occasional snow creates rare photography conditions.

 Packing Essentials